-As stated previously, over the 18 year period 1999-2016, the numbers of MAIS 3+ casualties in Northern Ireland accounted for 13% of PSNI serious injuries.
-By comparison, the equivalent proportion in England was greater, at 17% (see table 2 above).
-This difference is greater still if looking at the most recent five years - 10% in NI in 2012-2016 compared with 22% in England in 2011-2015.
-The number of MAIS 3+ casualties is much lower than the number of seriously injured casualties recorded by police (because MAIS 3+ captures more severe injuries than the definition of serious injury in police reported data); however, it was at first surprising that the proportion was that much smaller in NI (less than half the level in England).
+As stated previously, over the 19 year period 1999-2017, the numbers of MAIS 3+ casualties in Northern Ireland accounted for 13% of PSNI serious injuries.
+By comparison, the equivalent proportion in England was greater, at 18% (see table 2 above).
+This difference is greater still if considering the most recent five years of available data - 10% in NI in 2013-2017 compared with 26% in England in 2012-2016.
+The number of MAIS 3+ casualties is much lower than the number of seriously injured casualties recorded by police (because MAIS 3+ captures more severe injuries than the definition of serious injury in police reported data); however, it was at first surprising that the proportion was that much smaller in NI (less than half the level in England in the most recent five years).
 Further investigation was carried out to determine whether this variation could be explained, with focus first on how representative police serious injuries were of the true level of collisions that occurred.

-Hospital admissions data in England are currently only available up to 2011, however data for 1999 to 2011 shows that police serious injuries accounted for 74% of overall admissions.
-By comparison, the equivalent figure (1999-2016) in NI was 70%, which would seem to indicate that a broadly similar level of underreporting is present in both jurisdictions across the full period.
+Hospital admissions data in England are currently only available up to 2016, however data for 1999 to 2016 shows that police serious injuries accounted for 69% of overall admissions.
+By comparison, the equivalent figure (1999-2017) in NI was 71%, which would seem to indicate that a broadly similar level of underreporting is present in both jurisdictions across the full period.
 See table 2 above.
-However, splitting the time series, we can see that under-reporting of serious injuries in police data is an increasing problem for England (Police SIs/Admissions averaged 92% in 1999-2003, falling to 60% in 2007-2011).
-By comparison, the trend in NI has been much more stable, and actually shows a slight
+However, splitting the time series, we can see that under-reporting of serious injuries in police data is an increasing problem for England (Police SIs/Admissions averaged 92% in 1999-2003, falling to 56% in 2012-2016).
+By comparison, the trend in NI has been much more stable, and actually shows a slight increase over the years (in 1999-2003, an average of 68% of hospital admissions were accounted for

-1England Hospital admission data for road casualties only available up to 2011 increase over the years (in 1999-2003, an average of 68% of hospital admissions were accounted for by PSNI numbers, rising to 76% in 2012-2016).
-In 2004, when the English proportion was 74% (and therefore closest to the 2012-2016 figure in NI), the MAIS 3+/Police SIs figure in England was 16%, which is much closer to the NI figure of 10% (for 2012-2016).
+&lt;sup>1England Hospital admission data for road casualties is currently only available up to 2016 by PSNI numbers, rising to 78% in 2013-2017).
+In 2004, the proportion of Police SIs/Admissions in England was 74%, which is closest to the most recent five-year figure of 78% in NI - and looking at the proportion of MAIS 3+ that were accounted for by Police SIs, we see that the proportion in England in 2004 was 16%, which is much closer to the NI figure of 10% for 2013-2017.
 Even so, in proportionate terms it is still 60% higher.